joon-solutions/dbt_netsuite_ecom/README.md

 ```

 ## Step 4: Define database and schema variables
-By default, this package runs using your `raw` database the `netsuite` schema.
-If this is not where your Netsuite data is (for example, if your netsuite schema is named `netsuite_abc`), add the following configuration to your root `dbt_project.yml` file:
+By default, this package runs using your `raw` database the `netsuite_suite_analytics_prod` schema.
+If this is not where your Netsuite data is (for example, if your Netsuite schema is named `netsuite_abc`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: